SuperHackio/GalaxyBMSConverter/README.md

 - Click Convert!

 ### Conversion Warnings
-Once conversion is complete, it will give you a list of warnings, if any occured during conversion.
+Once conversion is complete, it will give you a list of warnings, if any occured during conversion.<br/>Depending on the error, you can possibly solve it by resaving the midi with a different editor.

 ## Importing into the game
 Once you have your working BMS file (it will be in .szs format if it's small enough to fit into the Sequence memory in-game), you can use [WiiExplorer](https://github.com/SuperHackio/WiiExplorer) to edit `AudioRes/Seqs/JaiSeq.arc`.
 Replace a song of your choosing (using ALT+R on the file you want to replace), then go to the File Properties of your file, and click the "Auto" button to set the compression flags correctly.
 Save the archive and assuming you did it correctly, it will work in-game.